shibukawa/hytde/design/detail/forms.md

 After updating the store namespace, HyTDE re-evaluates directives that depend on the changed data:
 - structural directives: `hy-if`, `hy-for`, `hy-dummy`
 - bindings: `hy`, `hy-attr-*`

+Before the first request runs, a bound namespace may be `undefined`. `hy-for` MUST treat `undefined`/`null` as an empty collection so templates like a search table render zero rows until results arrive.

+This store-first pattern enables partial updates across distant regions: a search form can live in one section, write to `hyState.searchresult`, and a table elsewhere will rerender when that namespace updates.

 This is how a search form can update a list/table without replacing the entire page.